 Pollution Prevention (P2) - An innovative approach to environmental management through the elimination of pollution prior to recycling, treatment, or disposal.Waste Minimization - The reduction of the generation and toxicity of hazardous waste materials such as paint cans, pesticides, and motor oil before disposal or storage.

 Maryland was the third state to offer a source reduction credit, after Minnesota and Oregon.
-Since the credit system went into effect in the year 2000, the average source reduction credit claimed by Maryland counties has increased from 1.8% in 2000 to 5.0% in 2015.
-In 2016, twelve counties have taken advantage of the credit.
+Since the credit system went into effect in the year 2000, the average source reduction credit claimed by Maryland counties has increased from 1.8% in 2000 to 4.25% in 2018 (most recent data).
+In 2018, twelve counties have taken advantage of the credit.
 MDE will continue to work with counties to get them more involved and to help them increase their source reduction activities.

 Besides helping to reach the State's 40% waste diversion goal, increasing source reduction activities could save the counties a significant amount of money.
 Consider this scenario: If Maryland's counties as a whole decreased the total amount of waste generated by just 1%, they could save nearly $4 million in disposal costs (based on average Maryland tipping fee of $57/ton).